CAI - SFO

 • If you wish to take a long-haul layover at Dubai International Airport (DXB) en route to San Francisco (SFO) and explore the city, Emirates can give you a free transit visa and guide you in applying.
 You don't have to worry about your hotel stay and transfer, as the airline can help you plan the entire trip.

-Top 4 airlines serving from Cairo to San Francisco
+Reviews of the top 5 airlines flying from Cairo to San Francisco

 See real verified KAYAK customer reviews for airlines flying from Cairo to San Francisco.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.